 Global warming will result in more extreme weather phenomena, and during summer and autumn in Denmark, the tendency is that we will experience more heavy rainfalls, and cloudbursts will become even heavier.
-In many places, the sewer system does not have the capacity to handle cloudbursts, which call for sustainable urban drainage solutions to handle the water elsewhere and avoid flooding.
-Also in spring and summer time an increased risk of drought makes local water retention and collection for e.g. irrigation valuable.
+In many places, the sewer system does not have the capacity to handle cloudbursts, which calls for sustainable urban drainage solutions to handle the water and avoid flooding.
+Also, in spring- and summertime, an increased risk of drought makes local water retention and collection for e.g. irrigation valuable.

 Marianne Levinsen Landskab